Nick Weiler-Babb: Professional career

 After going undrafted in the 2019 NBA draft, Weiler-Babb played for the Miami Heat in the NBA Summer League.
 On July 27, 2019, Weiler-Babb signed with Riesen Ludwigsburg of the German Basketball Bundesliga.
 He posted a triple-double of 10 points, 11 rebounds and 12 assists in a 94–80 home win against Telekom Baskets Bonn on October 5.

 On July 24, 2020, Weiler-Babb signed a two-year deal with Bayern Munich of the Basketball Bundesliga (BBL) and the EuroLeague.
-On July 8, 2022, he re-signed with the club until the end of the 2023–2024 season.
+On July 8, 2022, he re-signed with the club until the end of the 2023–24 season.
+He won the 2023 BBL-Pokal with Bayern and was named the tournament's MVP.
+On July 10, 2024, Weiler-Babb renewed his contract with Bayern for an additional two seasons.
+On April 16, 2025, he was named the 2024-2025 EuroLeague Best Defender, making history as the first player from Bayern to win this award.

+On July 1, 2025, he signed with Anadolu Efes of the Turkish Basketbol Süper Ligi (BSL).

 National team career

+Born in the United States, Weiler-Babb is of German descent through his mother.
 After obtaining German citizenship in the summer of 2022, he got called up to the German national basketball team by head coach Gordon Herbert.
-He represented Germany at the EuroBasket 2022, helping the team to a historic third place finish.
+He represented Germany at the EuroBasket 2022, helping the team to a historic third-place finish.